- Women's Health

 2. Pregnancy Belt with Extra Support

-The second design includes an additional strap that goes across the pregnant belly to help both with providing some additional support and to keep the back brace in place.
+The second design, and the type that I ultimately used throughout my 3 pregnancies, includes an additional strap that goes across the pregnant belly to help both with providing some additional support, and to keep the back brace in place.

 3. Prenatal Cradle